 “For we know that the law is spiritual, but I am a flesh sold into bondage to sin.
 For what I am doing, I do not understand for I am not practicing what I would like to do but I am doing the very thing I hate.
 But if I do the thing I don’t want to do, I agree with the Law confessing that the law is good.“– Romans 7:14

-During my sophomore year of college, I was going through a very unsettling time.
-I didn’t really understand why at the time, but I was overwhelmed with fear.
-There was fear of the future, feeling unsettled, not knowing what I was supposed to do with my life.
-I felt like I had gone from a way too confident young man to that feeling of total loss of confidence and fear about the future.
-During that time, I became fearful that I might commit the unforgivable sin, even though I didn’t know what that was.
+During my sophomore year of college, I went through a season where I was completely overwhelmed with fear.
+I struggled with a fear of the future and just a general uneasiness of not knowing what I was supposed to do with my life.
+I felt as though I had gone from being a much too confident young man to experiencing total self-doubt and uncertainty about which direction to take.
+During that time, my fear even impacted my faith.
+I became so afraid that I might commit an unforgivable sin, even though I didn’t know what that would be.
 It was not a happy time.